In the vast majority of RPGs

 - Tales of Legendia doesn't so much have a playable epilogue as a second half.
 The credits roll before you get there, though.

-- Paper Mario: The Thousand-Year Door and Super Paper Mario had these, though the first Paper Mario didn't.
+- Paper Mario: The Thousand-Year Door and Super Paper Mario have these.
+The first Paper Mario has one too, but only where it's a means to get you to the last cutscenes.

 - Suikoden II has a Playable Epilogue of sorts; after beating the Final Boss, you're able to wander around the world freely (only without the ability to add anyone to your party).
 However, certain actions will still trigger one of the Multiple Endings, you can't add any more party members and you can't return to playing after that.